 Some things to consider when your toddler is not urinating:

-• Is your child making excessive efforts NOT to pee?
-They could be holding back because it is painful.
+- Is your child making excessive efforts NOT to pee?
+They could be holding back due to pain.

-So, to be clear, if your baby or toddler seems ill or is in pain, refuses to eat or drink, has a fever, has malodorous or bloody urine, or voids less than four times in 24 hours, contact a doctor.
+- Your toddler appears unwell, refuses to eat or drink, has a fever, malodorous or bloody urine, or urinates less than four times in 24 hours.

 If you are at all worried about obstruction of urine flow, call a doctor immediately or head to the ER.
 This is not a “wait and see” situation.

-If infrequent voiding continues, you should contact your child’s doctor, even if no signs of illness are present.
+If the infrequent weeing continues, you should contact your child’s doctor, even if your toddler shows no signs of illness.

 Paula